-For those of you visiting, make sure to take the ferry to Spike Island, the isolated prison that was one known as ‘Ireland’s hell’.
+For those of you visiting, make sure to take the ferry to Spike Island, the isolated prison that was once known as ‘Ireland’s hell’.

 Boasting Golden beaches, a lively fishing harbour and a town that’s full of great seafood restaurants, Dunmore East is the perfect place to set up shop for a couple of days.

-If you try our 2-day Waterford itinerary, add in Dunmore East!
+If you try our 2-day Waterford itinerary and you have some time to spare, add in Dunmore East.

 On Connemara’s magnificent west coast lies the gorgeous little harbour village of Roundstone.

-Smack bang in the middle of oodles of immense natural beatuy, Roundstone is a place you need to drop by if you’re exploring Galway.
+Smack bang in the middle of oodles of immense natural beauty, Roundstone is a place you need to drop by if you’re exploring Galway.

 This tiny little gem boasts Mount Errisbeg as its rugged backdrop, which ensures that you’ll have a peach of a view for the duration of your time here.

 For a pint with a view, visit O’Dowd’s Seafood Bar.